bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s get started with this right off the bat.
-Over here, I\'m going to open up my script file and add a variable **var detailsForm** = **document.querySelector** **('#destination_details_form');** Get this form here, destination.
-Note that I\'m using a pound sign here because I\'m using **querySelector**.
-You could also use **getElementByID** but that\'ll get that form and put it in here.
-Now we can do **detailsForm.addEventListener("submit", handleFormSubmit)** and we\'re going to look for submit event.
+Let&apos;s get started with this right off the bat.
+Over here, I&apos;m going to open up my script file and add a variable **var detailsForm** = **document.querySelector** **('#destination_details_form');** Get this form here, destination.
+Note that I&apos;m using a pound sign here because I&apos;m using **querySelector**.
+You could also use **getElementByID** but that&apos;ll get that form and put it in here.
+Now we can do **detailsForm.addEventListener("submit", handleFormSubmit)** and we&apos;re going to look for submit event.

-And then instead of just doing function like we\'ve done in the past, I\'m actually going to have a named function here called, **handleFormSubmit**.
-That\'s going to be a function that runs when this form is submitted.
+And then instead of just doing function like we&apos;ve done in the past, I&apos;m actually going to have a named function here called, **handleFormSubmit**.
+That&apos;s going to be a function that runs when this form is submitted.
 Now, I need to define that function **handleFormSubmit**.
-And this function we\'re going pass in the event object and do **event.preventDefault**, there we go.
-That\'ll prevent the default submission of the form.
-You might wonder why at this point I\'ve opted to create a named function here as opposed to just the inline function.
+And this function we&apos;re going pass in the event object and do **event.preventDefault**, there we go.
+That&apos;ll prevent the default submission of the form.
+You might wonder why at this point I&apos;ve opted to create a named function here as opposed to just the inline function.

-And it could be an inline function, there\'s no reason why it couldn\'t but this function is actually going to do quite a number of things.
+And it could be an inline function, there&apos;s no reason why it couldn&apos;t but this function is actually going to do quite a number of things.
 You could use an anonymous function here and not have a named **handleFormSubmit** function for this particular project.
-That\'s what I like because what we\'re going to do here is going to extract out the value from each form field.
-We\'re going to clear out all the form fields.
-When you\'ve filled in the form and submitted it, you need to clear out these form fields so that you\'re ready to make another card and then we\'re going to run a function that creates the new card.
+That&apos;s what I like because what we&apos;re going to do here is going to extract out the value from each form field.
+We&apos;re going to clear out all the form fields.
+When you&apos;ve filled in the form and submitted it, you need to clear out these form fields so that you&apos;re ready to make another card and then we&apos;re going to run a function that creates the new card.

-And then if needed, meaning there\'s not already a card over on the right-hand side of the interface we need to change the header at the top of that destination list and then actually add the card.
-And you can go back to the flowchart from the previous version of this from part one and actually see how that\'s going to all come together in the flowchart there.
-Yeah, we start with event.preventDefault to keep the normal submission of the form from happening but then we\'re going to do all of these things.
+And then if needed, meaning there&apos;s not already a card over on the right-hand side of the interface we need to change the header at the top of that destination list and then actually add the card.
+And you can go back to the flowchart from the previous version of this from part one and actually see how that&apos;s going to all come together in the flowchart there.
+Yeah, we start with event.preventDefault to keep the normal submission of the form from happening but then we&apos;re going to do all of these things.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->